Continue to site >

 Fund Description

-The Fund also may invest in: reverse repurchase agreement transactions; shares of other investment companies registered under the Investment Company Act of 1940 (the “1940 Act”) that invest in similar securities and assets to those in which the Fund may invest. (“Other Investment Companies”); exchange traded options on Other Investment Companies; shares of other Bitcoin-linked exchange traded investment products not registered under the 1940 Act (“Bitcoin-Linked ETPs”); and swap agreement transactions that reference Other Investment Companies, Bitcoin, Bitcoin-Linked ETPs, Bitcoin Futures Contracts, or Bitcoin-related indexes.
+The Fund also may invest in: reverse repurchase agreement transactions; shares of other investment companies registered under the Investment Company Act of 1940 (the “1940 Act”) that invest in similar securities and assets to those in which the Fund may invest. (“Other Investment Companies”); exchange traded options on Other Investment Companies; shares of other Bitcoin-linked exchange traded investment products not registered under the 1940 Act (“Bitcoin-Linked ETPs”); and swap agreement transactions that reference Other Investment Companies, bitcoin, Bitcoin-Linked ETPs, Bitcoin Futures Contracts, or bitcoin-related indexes.

 The investment adviser to the Fund and the Subsidiary is Volatility Shares LLC (the “Adviser”).
 The investment sub-adviser to the Fund and the Subsidiary is Penserra Capital Management LLC (the “Sub-Adviser”).
 The Adviser oversees the Fund and the Sub-Adviser.
 The Sub-Adviser has day-to-day portfolio management responsibilities for the Fund.
 In serving as Sub-Adviser to the Fund, the Sub-Adviser does not conduct conventional investment research or analysis or forecast market movement or trends.